matthew-stafford/ShinobiDesktopPlayer/README.md

 sudo apt install mpv

 <h2>Instructions</h2>
-Download gzipped archive and extract .jar file.
+Download latest release from <a href="https://github.com/matthew-stafford/ShinobiDesktopPlayer/releases" target="_blank">here</a> and extract .jar file.
 Open a terminal and ensure it is executable by typing 'chmod +x /path/to/ShinobiDesktopPlayer.jar'

 Double click .jar file to open or type 'java -jar ShinobiDesktopPlayer.jar' in terminal to launch.